Wolox/tech-guides/frontend/docs/seo-guide.md

 The Robots Exclusion Protocol (REP) is a conglomerate of standards that regulate Web robot behavior and search engine indexing.
 Despite the "Exclusion" in its name, the REP covers mechanisms for inclusion too.

-Some of this mechanisms are: robots.txt, rebots meta elements, microformat relationship-nofollow and sitmaps(We talked about it a few line up).
+Some of this mechanisms are: robots.txt, rebots meta elements, microformat relationship-nofollow and sitmaps.
 We can divide them in two groups:

 - **Crawler directives:** *(robots.txt, sitemaps)* Suggest to crawlers what they should crawl and must not crawl.